MasDennis/rajawali3d.org/src/content/getting-started/0.9/14-bump-normal-mapping/index.md

-Very easy :O There’s an extra` mTextureManager.addTexture()` parameter that you can use to indicate that you’re adding a Bump/Normal map.
+Very easy :O There's an extra` mTextureManager.addTexture()` parameter that you can use to indicate that you're adding a Bump/Normal map.
 A material called `BumpmapMaterial` should be used for this:
 ```
 Bitmap diffuseTexture = BitmapFactory.decodeResource(mContext.getResources(), R.drawable.diffuse_texture);